-So, if you’re thinking of taking your next employee search online, this is what you need to weigh up.
+So, if you’re thinking of taking your next employee search onto the online job market, this is what you need to weigh up.

 As you will see below, the benefits of online recruitment are numerous.
 Some of the biggest plus points are as follows.

 1. It’s cost-effective

 When you post a job ad on Facebook, you can pay for as much or as little exposure as you want and target it to a very specific audience.
 Indeed, if you manage your campaign effectively, you can save plenty of precious cash while attracting applicants who are the perfect fit for your vacancy.

 2. It’s immediate